webbhuset/elm-json-decode/README.md

 The main advantages over using `mapN` are:

 * Record field order does not matter.
-Named bindings are used instead of order.
+Named bindings are used instead of field order.
 You can change the order of the fields in the type declaration (`type alias Person ...`) without breaking the decoder.
-* Easier to see how the record is connected to the JSON object.
-Especially when there are many fields.
+* Easier to see how the record is connected to the JSON object - especially when there are many fields.
 Sometimes the JSON fields have different names than your Elm record.
 * Easier to add fields down the line.
-* If all fields of the record are of the same type you won't get any compiler error with the `mapN` approach if you mess up the order.
-Since named binding is used here it makes it much easier to get things right.
+* With the `mapN` approach, if all fields of the record are of the same type and you mess up the field order, you won't get any compiler error.
+Things will appear OK but field values will be transposed.
+Since this package uses named bindings it is much easier to get things right.
 * Sometimes fields needs futher validation / processing.
 See below examples.
 * If you have more than 8 fields in your object you can't use the `Json.Decode.mapN` approach since [map8](https://package.elm-lang.org/packages/elm/json/latest/Json-Decode#map8) is the largest map function.